INFORSE-Europe_logo

 Implementing Authority: Depends on the priority

-Priority 10: Environment-friendly energy infrastructure.
+Priority 10: Environment-friendly energy infrastructure

 Actions supported: